Mercieeeee/staking-rewards-system/README.md

 - **Claim Rewards**: Users can claim rewards at any time.
 - **Unstaking**: Users can unstake tokens while claiming their accrued rewards.
 - **Error Handling**: Common errors are predefined for better debugging and user feedback.
+- **Reward Rate Adjustments**: Admins can dynamically update the rewards rate for flexibility.
+- **Emergency Withdrawals**: Admins can recover all staked and reward tokens in case of emergencies.

 ---